resimons/esp32s-lora-sds011/README.md

 # Connect a SDS011 dust sensor to a ESP 32S with LoRa SX1278 Module RA-02

-The ESP will read the data from the sensor and puts it on the LCD display.
+The ESP will read the data from the sensor send it with Lora.

 ## Pin layout ESP32